wp-plugins/sexybookmarks/trunk/readme.txt

 == Description ==

 = Recent Updates =
+* Added a check of permalink structure so that ALL subscribe to comments links will work no matter how your permalinks are set up.
 * Fixed css error causing Tipd, Tumblr, and PFBuzz images to disappear
 * Fixed Subscribe to comments feed link and a typo in one of the URL shortening services
 * Fixed Italian accent characters not being encoded properly